-Rip Rapson is president and CEO of The Kresge Foundation, a $3.5 billion private, national foundation founded in 1924, which is dedicated to expanding opportunities for vulnerable people living in America’s cities through grantmaking and social investing.
+Rip Rapson is president and CEO of The Kresge Foundation, a private, national foundation founded in 1924, which is dedicated to expanding opportunities in America’s cities through grantmaking and social investing.

-Since his appointment in 2006, Rapson has led the 91-year-old foundation to adopt an array of grantmaking and investing tools to improve the economic, social, cultural and environmental conditions of urban life through six defined programs: arts & culture, education, environment, health, human services, and community development in Kresge’s hometown of Detroit.
+Since his appointment in 2006, Rapson has led the foundation to adopt an array of grantmaking and investing tools to improve the economic, social, cultural and environmental conditions of urban life through grantmaking and social investing in arts and culture, education, environment, health, human services and community development in Kresge’s hometown of Detroit.
 Using a full array of grant, loan and other investment tools, Kresge invests more than $160 million annually to foster economic and social change.

-After serving as a consultant to the Annie E. Casey Foundation in Baltimore, where he helped the foundation develop and implement a new strategic plan, in 1999 he was appointed president of the McKnight Foundation, a $2 billion private foundation based in Minneapolis.
+Rapson was appointed president of the McKnight Foundation in Minneapolis in 1999.
 During his six-year tenure with the organization, McKnight was recognized as a national leader on a variety of public policy issues, including early childhood development, metropolitan growth, open space protection and wind energy.
-Rapson launched the Itasca Project, a private sector-led effort to develop a new regional agenda for the Twin Cities, and he advanced McKnight's work supporting arts and cultural activities, enhancing water quality and public enjoyment of the Mississippi River, and fostering economic development in rural Minnesota.
+At the foundation, Rapson launched the Itasca Project, a private sector-led effort to develop a new regional agenda for the Twin Cities.
+He also advanced McKnight's work supporting arts and cultural activities, enhancing water quality and public enjoyment of the Mississippi River, and fostering economic development in rural Minnesota.

 Rapson earned a bachelor’s degree from Pomona College (Claremont, Calif.) and a juris doctorate from Columbia University Law School.
 He is the recipient of dozens of philanthropic and civic honors and accolades, including a 2017 induction into the American Academy of Arts and Sciences, and has been named Michiganian of the Year by The Detroit News, a Power and Influence Top 50 executive by The NonProfit Times and a Michigan Changemaker by Crain’s Detroit Business.
-He has co-authored two books: “Troubled Waters,” an account of the Boundary Waters legislative battle in Minneapolis, and “Ralph Rapson: Sixty Years of Modern Design,” a biography of his father, a globally renowned architect.
+He has co-authored two books: “Troubled Waters,” an account of the Boundary Waters legislative battle in Minnesota, and “Ralph Rapson: Sixty Years of Modern Design,” a biography of his father, a globally renowned architect.

 An active member of the national philanthropic and southeast Michigan civic communities, he currently serves as board chair of ArtPlace America and is the past chair and current board member of Living Cities.
-He is also a board member of the Federal Reserve Bank of Chicago's Detroit Branch, Local Initiatives Support Corporation (LISC), Detroit RiverFront Conservancy, Downtown Detroit Partnership and M-1 Rail.
-He resides in metro Detroit with his wife and two children.
+He is also a board member of the Federal Reserve Bank of Chicago's Detroit Branch, Local Initiatives Support Corporation (LISC), Downtown Detroit Partnership and M-1 Rail.